mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 This is a **BETA** feature and, as such, is currently under active development.
 Pay attention using it.
 :::

-The **Enhanced Project Workflow** feature aims to improve the developer experience when working with the Console, as well as pave the way for the adoption of previously unavailable opportunities.
+The **Enhanced Project Workflow** feature aims to improve the developer experience when working with the Console, as well as pave the way for the adoption of previously unavailable opportunities, such as the [GitOps deployment strategy](/development_suite/deploy/gitops-based/index.md).

 ## Changes to the Console workflow